How Quiet Do Suppressors Really Make a Firearm?

 - Less Muzzle Rise: Added weight at the muzzle helps stabilize the firearm and reduces upward flip.

 - Improved Accuracy: Many shooters notice tighter groups and more consistent shot placement due to stabilized muzzle pressure.
-Pair that with something like a quality optic or a tight sling, and you can have something that is dead on.
+Pair that with something like a quality optic or upgraded grips, and you can have something that is dead on.

 - More Comfortable Training: Suppressed firearms are easier on your ears, shoulders, and overall shooting experience.